schuyler/sim2075/events/geopolitical/russia-state-failure.md

 Collapse or severe fragmentation of effective Russian state authority, characterized by loss of central control over regions, military fragmentation or coup, elite faction warfare, potential territorial disintegration, and/or loss of control over nuclear arsenal.
 Russia's vulnerability is distinctive: extreme personalization of power in Putin, ongoing war exhaustion, unprecedented sanctions isolation, severe demographic decline, and nuclear weapons complexity.

-This is a **state transition**: `russia.regime_stability` crosses below failure threshold (~20), triggering shift from "authoritarian but functional" regime to "failed/fragmented state" regime.
+This is a **state transition**: accumulated pressure crosses failure threshold, triggering shift from "authoritarian but functional" regime to "failed/fragmented state" regime.
+Observable via `internal_conflict_intensity` rising to 3-4, displacement flows activating, and GDP collapse.

 **What marks occurrence**: Central government loses ability to command obedience from military/security services across territory; elite factions engage in open conflict; regions assert de facto independence; or nuclear command and control becomes uncertain.